 The orchestras are a vital part of the String Camp.
 You’ll spend over four hours a day rehearsing, either with your section or with the entire orchestra.
-From 2009 onwards the camp has had four orchestras.
+From 2009 onwards the Camp has had four orchestras.

 You can hear music played at recent camps in the Galleries.

 You should be able to read basic music in the key of D major.
-D major looks like this.

 You should be able to fluently read music in C, G or D major, and A, E or B minor (0 to 2 sharps).
 Your music will (usually) be in first position.